anthonytedja/mips/README.md

 cd into `mips` and run `python decode.py` command or open [`decode.py`](https://github.com/anthonytedja/mips/blob/main/decode.py) to run the script.
 Requires [`python 3.8+`](https://docs.python.org/3/whatsnew/3.8.html)

-- For the discord bot functionality, add the discord token in the `.env` file
+- For the discord bot functionality, add the discord token in the `.env` file and use the bot.py file

+## Features

+- Local Storage saves last instruction

 ## Built With